dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/systems.md

   * Also in transit lights extinguished = down and locked
   * taxi lights on = down and locked
   * No gear warning if gear not down and locked and below MCR ... flaps ... below 500'
+* Both main and nose gear limited to 165 kts

 ## APU